2011 Stepping Hill Hospital poisoning incident

-In 2011, deaths occurred at Stepping Hill Hospital in Stockport, Greater Manchester, England.
+In 2011, multiple deaths occurred at Stepping Hill Hospital in Stockport, Greater Manchester, England.
 After suspicions were raised concerning the similarities of the deaths, a murder inquiry was launched.
 Nurse Victorino Chua was found to have poisoned several patients with insulin.
 He was convicted of murder in 2015 and sentenced to life imprisonment.

 Background and investigation

 The investigation was sparked by a nurse on a ward at the hospital, who noticed that several patients on the ward had unexpectedly low blood sugar levels.
 An investigation suggested that a number of saline ampoules and saline drips had been contaminated with insulin, and this was believed to have lowered the blood sugar levels in the patients.

 Insulin is a hormone produced by the pancreas to allow the uptake of glucose in the blood to be used by the muscles and cells of the body for energy.
 The brain requires a constant supply of glucose in order to be able to function properly.
 As insulin lowers the level of glucose in the blood, if too much of it is present in the circulation this can quickly lead to lowered blood glucose levels, commonly known as low blood sugar (or hypoglycemia); which as a consequence negatively affects the functioning of the brain and central nervous system.
 This can be rapidly and irreversibly fatal if not recognised and treated early enough.
 At Stepping Hill it was suspected that, due to the increased levels of insulin in the patients' bloodstreams, they quickly became hypoglycemic and three confirmed fatalities occurred.
 A number of other patients are also believed by police to have been poisoned in this way, though most did not suffer fatal consequences.
 Two further deaths in the A1 and A3 wards were added to the investigation on 21 July.

-Three patients' deaths – two elderly men, George Keep, 84 and Arnold Lancaster, 71, and a woman – Tracey Arden, 44 – were attributed to the alleged contamination, although it was also reported that each of the patients also had underlying medical conditions that made them weaker.
+Three patients' deaths – two elderly men, George Keep, 84 and Arnold Lancaster, 71, and a woman, Tracey Arden, 44 – were attributed to the alleged contamination, although it was also reported that each of the patients also had underlying medical conditions that made them weaker.
 On 21 July 2011, it was confirmed that two more patients' deaths were being linked to the investigation, bringing the death count to five.
 Greater Manchester Police (GMP) announced that the inquiry into how saline solutions had been contaminated with insulin would form the basis of a murder inquiry.
 During the investigation, 60 detectives were involved in determining how and when the saline solutions were contaminated.
 Meanwhile, several armed police guards were stationed at the hospital, and staff were made to work in pairs when administering medication to patients.